gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 `Application execution failed PID=xxxxx error="obtaining information about the running task: trying to access file \"/opt/gitlab-runner/metadata/<runner_token>-xxxxx.json\": file does not exist" cleanup_std=err job=xxxxx project=xx runner=<runner_token>`

-Ensure that your IAM Role policy is configured correctly and has the ability to perform write operations to create the metadata JSON file in `/opt/gitlab-runner/metadata/`.
-For testing and configuration purposes, you can use the `AmazonECS_FullAccess` policy.
+Ensure that your IAM Role policy is configured correctly and can perform write operations to create the metadata JSON file in `/opt/gitlab-runner/metadata/`.
+To test in a non-production environment, use the AmazonECS_FullAccess policy.
+Review your IAM role policy according to your organization's security requirements.